 - The account only has retweets, no original tweets of their own.

 - The number of people they are following is disproportionately higher than the number of people following them.

 - “Egg” profiles that look like brand new accounts with no profile or cover photos.

 - Fake accounts are always going to be bought in bulk so you’ll see similarities in how they are created that give it away.

 Here’s an example of a Fake Twitter account:

 This fake account was found on this person’s followers list.
 Tell me if you notice anything suspicious about all his other followers: https://twitter.com/AsherOakthorn/followers

 You can follow the same strategies from Twitter on Instagram.
-It’s not as easy to look through, but there is a tool that can help.
-This looks like the only one for now as another popular tool IGExorcist was recently shutdown.
+It’s not as easy to look through someone’s followers, but there are some tools you can use.

 If there are any numbers you should really focus on, it isn’t your social media fans.
 I know, I get it.
 The numbers make you feel more validated.